cermak-petr/act-execution-to-knack/README.md

 attribute into a crawler finish webhook data.__

 It is possible to transform the crawler column names into the Knack field names using a transform schema.
-This can be done using the optional __schema__ attribute, it is a simple object with the following structure.
+This is what the optional __schema__ attribute is for, it is a simple object with the following structure.

 ```javascript
 {